projectcalico/calico/getting-started/windows-calico/standard.md

 Because the Kubernetes and {{site.prodname}} control components do not run on Windows yet, a hybrid Linux/Windows cluster is required.
 First you create a Linux cluster for {{site.prodname}} components, then you join Windows nodes to the Linux cluster.

 The geeky details of what you get:
-{% include geek-details.html details='Policy:Calico,IPAM:Calico,CNI:Calico,Overlay:VXLAN,Routing:BGP,Datastore:etcd|kdd' %}
+{% include geek-details.html details='Policy:Calico,IPAM:Calico,CNI:Calico,Overlay:VXLAN,Routing:BGP,Datastore:Kubernetes' %}
 %>

 **Kubernetes**